carloscastellanos/teaching/Arduino/Apps/lanterns.md

 - How sensor behavior can drive expressive visuals in Processing
 - How to think in terms of interaction and behavior, not just input/output or numbers

-## Agenda
-1. Introduction to AR.js and A-Frame
-2. Setting Up the Development Environment
-3. Building a Simple AR Scene
-4. Adding Interactivity and Custom Features
-5. Testing and Troubleshooting
-6. Wrap-Up and Q&A

 ---

 >[!NOTE]